 Eat the fat, sufficiently limit the carbs, make the ketones, and voilà the body fat melts away.
 This is the impression I get from all the keto diet fans out there.
 The questions I have are: can this be sustained, do you want to sustain it, are you going to be healthier in the long run?
 And, did you know that going into ketosis is meant to be a survival mechanism to stay alive?

-Keto diets may be harmful for what they are lacking
+Keto diets may be harmful for what they lack

 Sadly, for the keto junkie, fiber intake is too low.
 Fruits, vegetables, and grains are your only source of dietary fiber.
 There is no fiber in oil, butter, bacon, eggs, or anything meat related.
 Did you know that women need 21-26 grams, and men need 30-38 grams of fiber?
 This is why constipation is a problem.
 Sure, take some fiber pills.
 However, last time I checked, you need a lot of those pills to meet your dietary fiber goals.